Enjoy a Safe Holiday Season

-Many people choose to travel by car during the holidays, which has the highest fatality rate of any major form of transportation based on fatalities per passenger mile.
-In 2017, 329 people died on New Year's Day, 463 on Thanksgiving Day and 299 on Christmas Day, according to Injury Facts.
-Alcohol impairment was involved in about a third of the fatalities.
+If you're traveling this year, be sure your vehicle is in good running condition, get plenty of rest and be prepared for any emergency.
+Traveling by car during the holidays has the highest fatality rate of any major form of transportation based on fatalities per passenger mile.
+Hundreds of people die every year in crashes on New Year's Day, Thanksgiving Day and Christmas Day, according to Injury Facts.
+Alcohol impairment is involved in about a third of these fatalities.

-- Prepare your car for winter and keep an emergency preparedness kit with you
+● Prepare your car for winter and keep an emergency kit with you

-Decorating is one of the best ways to get in a holiday mood, but emergency rooms see thousands of injuries involving holiday decorating every season.
+Decorating is one of the best ways to get in a holiday mood, but emergency departments see thousands of injuries involving holiday decorating every season.

 When decorating follow these tips from the U.S. Consumer Product Safety Commission: